 Personal project to remake the Triple Triad card game from Final Fantasy VIII (Square Enix, 1999) using the Unity engine.
-The objective is to be as faithful as possible to the original while improving every aspect in glorious resolution.
+The objective is to be as faithful as possible to the original while improving every aspect in high resolution.

-Sounds were copied unchanged from their original versions;
+• Sound effects and music were copied unchanged from their original versions;

 • A more aggressive one, used by original Triple Triad themes (FF8 and FF14), giving more priority to flipping as many cards as possible and setting up traps for combos than preserving a low vulnerability;